From idea to experience – the founding of a company

 We begin the story at Interaction Design Institute Ivrea, where both Mark Vanderbeeken and Jan-Christoph Zoels were working, Mark as Communications Manager and Jan-Christoph as Senior Associate Professor.
 Based in Italy, the two friends were busy strategising about building an experience design consultancy, which could compete with leading design agencies in Europe.

-At that time Michele Visciola was working as an international usability expert, teaching at Milan Polytechnic and collaborating with Pierpaolo Perotto of Finsa Consulting.
+At that time Michele Visciola was working as an international usability expert and teaching at Milan Polytechnic.
 He had previously founded an Italian usability company that was bought by a major software company, and now wanted to start an international company.

 In April 2003, Michele co-organised a conference on the semantic web at the Interaction Design Institute.
 Speaking with Mark, he talked about his ambition to found a company; the story began to take on a shape of its own.
 Before long, Mark had introduced Michele to Jan-Christoph, and they had met up with Pierpaolo.
 With a gestation period of two years, including meetings in Rome, Milan, Turin and the Ivrea countryside, the idea of an experience design company was developed.
 In the spring of 2005 the four met for a one and a half day conference, and brainstormed on the philosophy, concepts and strategies that would underlie the business.
 Michele came up with the name, with inspiration striking him in the train station of Milano Centrale on the way back from a business meeting!

 After finding the name, the next important step was securing the right website address.
 Experientia.com was owned by BuyDomains, a domain name trader, and was for sale at a cost of US $2800.
 Pierpaolo dictated his personal credit card details over the phone to Mark, in order to quickly buy the domain name – the first official Experientia transaction!